OpenNebula/docs/source/management_and_operations/edge_cluster_management/aws_cluster.rst

 AMI ID Change
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It can happen that the AMI ID chabnges when there is a new release of the operating system.
+It can happen that the AMI ID changes when there is a new release of the operating system.
 If this happens you will get an error like:

 .. prompt:: bash $ auto